As outlined in this letter,

 In short, while the University permits students to miss classes for sanctioned varsity-athletic competitions or related travel, these absences must not compromise a student’s ability to remain in good academic standing.

 In some cases, student-athletes may request an instructor’s cooperation in rescheduling academic commitments for occasional athletic competitions that fall outside of the varsity-athletics category, such as national team and Olympic competitions.
 We encourage instructors to make allowances in such cases, although the decision about how to handle conflicts remains the instructor’s prerogative.
 Instructors can consult with residential college deans and assistant deans for further information.

 Please note that the Registrar manages the rescheduling of all final examinations.

 The McGraw Center for Teaching and Learning has additional resources that might be helpful to accommodate student needs, including recording lectures, capturing class content, and facilitating remote participation.

-If you have any questions or concerns about the amount of class time that a student is missing due to varsity athletic competition, please contact the residential college deans and directors of studies, who will consult as needed with Dean Colagiuri, Princeton’s Faculty Athletics Representative to the NCAA, and with other colleagues in the athletics department.
+If you have any questions or concerns about the amount of class time that a student is missing due to varsity athletic competition, please contact the residential college deans and assistant deans, who will consult as needed with Dean Colagiuri, Princeton’s Faculty Athletics Representative to the NCAA, and with other colleagues in the athletics department.